Pedal feel

 When the ActivePedal is correctly configured, the main adjustment window is seen.

 The force which is felt on the pedal on travel range is adjusted by adjusting the force curve.
-Force curve adjustment is done by moving force curve "nodes".
-The pedal feel can be tested "on the fly" after releasing the press from the node.
+Move each node as desired and once you release a node, you can test the force on-the-fly.

-The travel is calculated from the center of the pedal face and it follows circle circumference.
+The travel is calculated from the center of the pedal face and it follows a circular circumference.

 One method to set preload is to rest your feet on the pedal and raise the preload until pedal is in the rest position.